Skip to main content

 moderated by Prof. Dr. Irene Bertschek, Chairwoman of the Expert Commission for Research and Innovation (EFI)

-- What structural changes in the research and innovation system are necessary to address new challenges and shifting priorities?
+• What structural changes in the research and innovation system are necessary for it to meet new challenges and resulting priorities?

-- How must the division of labor, cooperation structures, and existing funding models in research and innovation change so that research more effectively translates into innovation?
+• How must the division of labor, cooperation structures, and existing funding models in research and innovation change so that research quickly generates more innovation?

-- What should companies – especially SMEs – do to position themselves strategically and thrive in an increasingly complex international market environment?
+• What should companies – especially SMEs – do to strategically position themselves and develop successfully in an increasingly complex international market environment?

 Panel 2: International Research Cooperation in a Fragmented World